 The "L” was later replaced by the "The", for Theddelegation, with the arrival of the Cessna O - 2 Skymaster and OV-10 Bronco.

 Why the name 'Ham and Jam'?

 On D-Day in Normandy, Operation Deadstick was designed to seize the Bénouville bridge (Pegasus Bridge) and Ranville bridge, two bridges on the Orne River and the Caen canal.

 Only points of crossing of waterways linking Caen to the sea, the two bridges were to remain intact to permit the passage of troops landed on the beach at Ouistreham

 Radio codes were defined to announce the result of the assault:

-“Ham” to announce that the bridge over the canal was between British hands and not destroyed and “Jam” to indicate the same thing for the one on the Orne.
+"Ham" to announce that the bridge over the canal was between the British hands and that was not destroyed and "Jam" to indicate the same to the one on the Orne.